1860s: The Civil War in I.T.

 The time between Indian Removal in the 1830s and the outbreak of the American Civil War in 1861 was a comparatively peaceful – almost prosperous – era for the Five Civilized Tribes (5CT).

-Then again, when you have a century of suck on either side of a generation, the bar for “Golden Age” status isn’t particularly high.
+Then again, when you have a century of suck on either side, the bar for “Golden Age” status isn’t particularly high.

 Despite our tendency to speak of the 5CT as a single entity, they were different tribes composed of individual people – and people never quite fit the generalizations we impose in retrospect.
 Within each tribe there were mixed-bloods and full-bloods, progressives and conservatives, slave-owners and those with little interest in the practice.
-Every society has those resistant to change and those quick to rebuke their own culture and the ways of their forebears.
+Every society has those resistant to change and those quick to reject the ways of their forebears.
 Every community has outspoken members and those who simply wish to be left alone.
 The details may vary, but the same was true of the relocated tribes.

 The full-bloods tended to be conservative and – having no desire for cash crops – had little interest in owning slaves.
 The mixed-bloods tended to speak more English and interact with whites – being family and all – and were more likely to participate in the larger economy.
 They were far more likely to own slaves, although many did not.

-There were exceptions to these generalizations, the most obvious of which was John Ross - a mixed-blood Cherokee who spoke perfect English and had been educated in white-run schools.
+There are exceptions to every generalization, and in this case the most glaring was John Ross – a mixed-blood Cherokee who spoke perfect English and had been educated in white-run schools.
 He was nevertheless considered overall “Chief” of the Cherokee, with his most loyal followers being the older, full-blood members of the tribe.

-The greatest bitterness, though, came from divisions during Indian Removal.
+Like most Amerindian cultures, the Cherokee were generally fine with differences of opinion and diversity of styles – as long as a respect for and protection of the larger community predominated.
+That center did not hold during Indian Removal, however.
 The “Western Cherokee” who’d moved in 1817 had largely embraced the New Echota group, led by Stand Watie and others, upon their arrival in the early 1830s.
-Those arriving on “Trail of Tears” several years later felt betrayed on the deepest level by those who’d signed the treaties trading away their homelands.
+Those surviving the “Trail of Tears” several years later felt betrayed on the deepest level by those who’d traded away their homelands.
 Several “Treaty Party” leaders had been assassinated in response.

 The Creek experienced a similar split, aggravating issues predating removal.
 They emigrated to I.T. in waves, beginning with supporters of William McIntosh – another leader executed for his compromises.
 The Choctaw and Chickasaw had their own struggles with removal, but they stayed largely united during the experience.
 And the Seminole…

-The Seminole are just always hard to pin down in regards to anything.
+The Seminole are just always hard to categorize in regard to anything.
 They fought removal and never actually lost, even though many moved.
 They had “slaves” that weren’t quite actually “slaves” – just… not quite new additions to the tribe.
 And they…

 I’m not really sure what to tell you about the Seminole.